sushil79g/kedro_stock/README.md

 ## Overview

-Testing kedro framwork with mlflow. project is focus on leaning the workflow of the kedro more than building more accurate model.
+Testing kedro framwork with mlflow. project is focus on learning the workflow of the kedro more than building more accurate model.

 ## How to install dependencies